 I also combined Hawaii with Halloween by creating Jack-o-lanterns out of orange and black spray-painted pineapples!
 For a more traditional, yet still luau-worthy Jack-o-lantern decoration, I created these Easy No-Carve Tiki Pumpkins as well.
 Find the details on how to create your own Tiki Pumpkins HERE.

-Haunted guests are a must at a haunted luau.
-I brought in life-sized skeletons (dressed in Hawaiian clothes of course), a skeleton monkey, and skeleton flamingos to make my live guests feel like they were actually partying with the dead!
+Haunted guests are a must at a haunted party.
+I brought in life-sized skeletons (dressed in clothes inspired by Hawaiian resort celebrations), a skeleton monkey, and skeleton flamingos to make my live guests feel like they were actually partying with the dead!
 There were other easy ways to bring bones into the decor, such as using skeleton hand cups and napkin holders at the place settings.
 And of course, spooky skulls scream Halloween; I used skulls as hanging decor, table decor, and to transform traditional tiki torches into Halloween Skull Tiki Torches.
 The details on creating your own can be found HERE.

-Finally, no luau would be complete without some tropical beverages, and at a haunted luau they should be served at a Halloween Tiki Bar, complete with a skeleton bartender, of course!
+Finally, no tropical party would be complete without some juicy beverages, and at a haunted luau inspired party they should be served at a Halloween Tiki Bar, complete with a skeleton bartender, of course!
 Learn how to make your own Halloween Tiki Bar HERE.

 PIN FOR LATER:

 As an OTC blogger, I received compensation and/or products in exchange for my styling and crafting services.
 As always, all project ideas and any opinions expressed here are my own.
 For further information on our disclosure policy please check out our disclosure page.